47degrees/arrow-slides/processed-slides/arrow-meta.md

 Let's see another example of plugin.

-One of the elements of functional programming is types and we combine types to create new types, composite types.
+One of the elements of functional programming is types and we combine types to create new types.

 ---